In this post we will look at the Product Development Process and how to get improved outcomes. But first here is a fun graphic made from our logo.

 Review the rest of the project

 The astute amongst would have noticed that I am proposing everything gets reviewed.
 But the tricky bits get extra review.
 This section is for the regular bits.
 Reviews are an essential tool to find mistakes early and eliminate problems down the track.
 You don’t have to solve a problem you don’t have.
-Or as Jack Ganssle famously quipped “Skip Bugging To Speed Delivery“.
-The whole article refers to using Code Review and Design Review to find problems early and fix them so they don’t become much bigger problems later on.
+Or as Jack Ganssle famously quipped “Skip Bugging To Speed Delivery”.
+That article refers to using Code Review and Design Review to find problems early and fix them so they don’t become much bigger problems later on.
 Imagine a scenario where a Software Bug causes an electric motor to try and spin backward every now and again and then corrected itself almost immediately.
 You would get a momentary shudder or jerk followed by correct motion and it would only happen every now and again.
 How would you determine that this was a software fault and where the fault lay?
 It could be symptomatic of any number of issues including Mechanical Design and Electrical Design.
 How about this similar real world case.
 I won’t mention the company, but their elevators had an Integer Overflow problem in the motor controller that caused the elevator to go in the wrong direction, about once a month, for half a floor.
 Very disconcerting to the passengers if they pressed up, and promptly dropped half a floor before then going up.
 Fortunately they found it and fixed it before it happened to someone at the top or bottom floor.
 All the Software Industry Metrics show for that for Software Development; Design Review, Code Review, Unit Tests and System Simulation save money and time.
 And yet in many projects they don’t happen enough or are done after the event as a Quality Assurance box ticking activity where they add mostly cost and little in the way of value.
 Lean Coding argues that you can reduce your Software Development Budget in particular by doing Code Inspections during the project as part of the Risk Management and Quality Management process.
 By reducing the bugging, you can reduce the debugging.

 Stick to the Timeline